centercao/farmingSystem/README.md

-# IoT-System
+# a Farming System
-a Internet of things system
+a Internet of farming system